c4dt/byzcoin/ASSESSMENT.md

 - DOS attacks against or using the server
 - CPU / harddisk

+Each node opens two ports:
+- one port for node-to-node communication using protobuf-over-tls
+- one port for web clients to connect, protected by a valid TLS certificate

 TLDR: Look at https://github.com/c4dt/byzcoin/issues/14 for proposed fixes.

+## Versions

+- 20-02-12 - initial version with list of possible disk-filling attacks
+- 20-12-16 - updated version with implemented fixes

 ## Remote Execution